ehmprah/frgmnts.blog/docs/f/how-not-to-make-a-game.md

 ---
 type: post
-title: 'How Not to Make an Game'
+title: 'How Not to Make a Game'
 author: Mario Kaiser
 tags: ['Tech', 'Gaming']
 published: true